-- Fulling Mill to Whitchurch town centre (1 km)
+- Fulling Mill to Whitchurch (The Square) (1 km)

 Go down the approach road and turn right onto a footpath alongside the River Test.
 Turn left on the B3051, cut through St Mary's churchyard and turn right onto Church Road.
 Go along Silk Mill Lane to the converted Southington Mill and continue on The Lynch to Northington Farm.
 Turn right onto a farm track which crosses over the railway and go up a green lane to an ancient track called the Harroway.

 Leave the station at the London end of the platform and go through its small car park to the approach road, with Overton Mill1 behind you on the other side of the tracks.
 Bear left to go downhill on this road, which in 300m merges with the access road to the mill.
 Keep ahead on the main road and follow it round to the right at a junction by farm buildings.

 100m past the entrance to Quidhampton Farmhouse, turn right at a footpath sign just before a bridge over the River Test2.
 Go through a gate onto a path which goes alongside the river for a while, then joins the driveway to a house, Flashetts.
 Follow this drive as it curves round to the left alongside a backwater and comes out onto the B3051.
 Turn left onto this road to head S, passing Little Meadow3 on the right.